 The Advisory is a unique approach to education and one which draws upon best practice from Primary and International School systems.
-The Advisory is a pod of 25 students with two 'Advisor' teachers attached.
+The Advisory will be a pod/class of 25-30 students with an 'Advisor' teacher attached.
 The same teacher will support students within their Advisory lessons and for elements of their Core lessons.
 This is so that Advisors, as both teacher and mentor, have a thorough understanding of each individual in their care, building strong and long lasting relationships.
-The Advisor remains fixed throughout the student's time at IAG ensuring the development of an ever deeper and productive learning relationship.
+The Advisor remains fixed throughout the student's time at IAoG ensuring the development of an ever deeper and productive learning relationship.
 This approach aids transitions between primary and secondary and maintains a strong relationship between students and adult.
 Within an Advisory session the following may occur across a week;

-- The advisor will mentor individuals and their Team, guiding their social, emotional and academic development - The advisor will facilitate our approach to shared reading and to cultural exchange - The advisor will monitor a student's progress, their e-portfolio and help learners to shape their Personalised Learning Plan - The advisor will work with students 1-1 to help them catch up with or work towards mastery of a particular skill from their Core learning - The advisor will support students in the completion of their personal study and Individual Project - The advisor will support in the completion of an advisory project, this is where they study topics of social significance over a term as part of the Global Citizenship curriuclum.
+- The advisor will mentor individuals and their Team, guiding their social, emotional and academic development - The advisor will facilitate our approach to shared reading and to cultural exchange - The advisor will monitor a student's progress, their e-portfolio and help learners to shape their Personalised Learning Plan - The advisor will work with students 1-1 to help them catch up with or work towards mastery of a particular skill from their Core learning - The advisor will support students in the completion of their personal study and Individual Project - The advisor will support in the completion of an advisory project, this is where they study topics of social significance over a term.
 This may build on the knowledge and skills from their core learning but also aim to think about problems facing the real world helping to support every learner's Community Project.